Jesse of Kartli: Prison and conversions

 Ali fled to Telavi, Kakheti, but was surrendered to Vakhtang's son Bakar, regent of Kartli.
 He was put under arrest at Tbilisi, where he reconverted to Christianity.
 Released in 1721 by Vakhtang VI, he was granted Mukhrani in possession and appointed mdivanbeg (chief justice) of Kartli.
 When Constantine II of Kakheti (Mahmad Quli-Khan) moved with a Persian army to remove Vakhtang from the position in 1723, Jesse defected to the approaching Ottoman army, became Sunni Muslim and was restored as king of Kartli under the name of Mustapha Pasha.
 His power, however, was largely nominal and the government was actually run by a Turkish commander.
 Mustapha remained loyal to the Sublime Porte when the Georgians staged an abortive uprising in 1724.
 However, the Ottomans abolished the kingdom of Kartli on his death in 1727, imposing their direct administrative rule.

 Family

-Jesse was married twice, also keeping more than one concubine.
-He first married, in 1712, Princess Mariam (c.
-1692–1767), daughter of Prince Erasti Qaplanishvili-Orbeliani, whom he forcibly took from her first husband, his relative Prince Kaikhosro Amirejibi.
-The seasoned ex-queen Mariam, with her grandson Dimitri, followed the wave of emigration of the Georgian nobility to the Russian Empire and arrived in Astrakhan in 1765, but was ordered to stay in that provincial city on account of her being a Roman Catholic and - allegedly - not a lawful wife of Jesse until Afanasy Bagration, Jesse's brother and a general in the Russian army, was able to secure for her the right to join her relatives in Moscow.
+In 1712, Jesse married Mariam, daughter of Prince Erasti Qaplanishvili-Orbeliani.
+She had previously been married to Jesse’s relative, Prince Kaikhosro Amirejibi, from whom Jesse took her as his wife despite opposition from the Church, declaring that the union was advantageous to him as a Muslim.
+They had one son: